Read through some of the most frequently asked questions in regards to Research Ethics:

 Submissions to the REB will be acknowledged within five working days of being received.
 The Chair will determine if the application qualifies for a delegated or full review.
 If a full review is required the submission will be placed on the agenda of the next REB meeting if received two weeks prior to the meeting.
 When a submission qualifies for a delegated review, two REB members will provide feedback on the application.
 The Chair then compiles the members’ comments and communicates with the applicant.
 This usually takes about three weeks from receipt of a complete application.
 The applicant is then asked to edit the application based on the reviewers’ comments.
 Time for approval after re-submission will depend on when you return the revisions and how easy it is for the chair to verify the changes you have made.
 Please include an itemized list of changes with highlighted changes if possible.

-Yes, BCIT is responsible for research carried out by its faculty, on its premises, or with funds administered by the Institute.
+BCIT is responsible for research carried out by its faculty, on its premises, or with funds administered by the Institute.
 Approval from the BCIT Research Ethics Board is required for all faculty, staff, or students, regardless of where their research site(s) or participants are located.
 If your research involves other researchers or institutions in BC you can submit a single (harmonized) application online through UBC’s RISe system and select BCIT as a primary affiliation or site of research.
 Help in completing an application in RISe is available from Research Ethics BC.

 During the research you will need to report any changes to study procedures or personnel, unanticipated problems, and renew your approval before it expires if you need more time to collect data (there is no need to extend your approval if you are simply analyzing or writing up your research).
 After your study is complete please send us a study completion report to close it.